-"What you just saw — that’s a baby step," Womack told about 70 corporate executives and small business owners at an Arkansas State Chamber of Commerce/Associated Industries of Arkansas luncheon in Little Rock.
+"What you just saw — that’s a baby step," Womack told about 70 corporate executives and small business owners at an Arkansas State Chamber of Commerce luncheon.

 It’s not just idle talk from the freshman Congressman.
 Womack is a member of the powerful House Appropriations Committee and is a member of the relatively exclusive House GOP whip team.
 In addition to the Appropriations Committee, Womack was appointed to three House subcommittees: Transportation, Housing and Urban Development, and Related Agencies; Energy and Water Development; and Financial Services and General Government.

 The U.S. House of Representatives spent the better part of last weekend amending a continuing resolution to fund this year’s federal government operations.
 Republican leaders, including Womack, were looking to cut $100 billion in agency spending to attack a $1.5 trillion deficit.

 "It was painful for a lot of people," Womack told the group.
 "But kicking the can down the road has to stop."